-Living in Eugene Oregon Pros and Cons
+Living in Eugene Oregon (Pros and Cons) And Cost of Living

 Eugene, Oregon is a classic college town, with a population of more than 200,000.
-Ranked as one of the best places to live in the U.S. and nicknamed as “The Emerald City”, Eugene remains as one of the treasured gems of Oregon.
+Ranked as one of the best places to live in the U.S. and nicknamed as “The Emerald City,” Eugene remains as one of the treasured gems of Oregon.
 Along with its breathtaking nature, Eugene is also home to several outdoor and recreational opportunities, crafted beer, prestigious schools, performing arts, and galleries and museums.

 Living in Eugene, Oregon

 Eugene, Oregon is nestled in the south end of Willamette Valley between two small buttes, and beside the Willamette River, giving the inhabitants several opportunities for recreation and outdoor activities.
-The city has a long list of community parks, pools, and natural areas which offer their own combinations of walking paths, dog areas, sports fields, playground equipment, restrooms, and picnic areas.
-Some of the well-known parks which offer these amenities are Spencer Butte and Spencer Butte Park, Skinner Butte Park and RiverPlay Discovery Village Playground, and Alton Baker Park.
+The city has a long list of community parks, pools, and natural areas which offer their combinations of walking paths, dog areas, sports fields, playground equipment, restrooms, and picnic areas.
+Some of the parks that offer these amenities are Spencer Butte and Spencer Butte Park, Skinner Butte Park and RiverPlay Discovery Village Playground, and Alton Baker Park.

 The crafted beer produced in Eugene is also one of the reasons why Eugene is a tourist attraction.
 With the quality hops produced in the Willamette Valley and the clean water supply, it’s no doubt that Eugene has a solid craft beer scene.
-Although they serve quality beers, the libations in this city are relatively cheap and easy to come by.
+Although they serve quality beers, the libations in this city are relatively cheap and easy.
 Falling Sky Brewery, Ninkasi, Oakshire, The Bier Stein, and 16 Tons and City Brewing are some of the breweries one should go to when visiting the city.

 EDUCATION IN EUGENE, OREGON